mkadgit/mkoct2020/README.md

 # mkoct2020
-this is a test file
+this is a test file.
+Modified on Oct 11 2020 for learning